beforeyoubid/npm-logger-adapter/README.md

       const result = yourNormalProcess();

-      // Ensure the we flush all messages before Lambda function gets terminated await logger.flushAll(); // Trigger to flush all messages

       callback(null, yourNormalResponseObject);

+      // Ensure the we flush all messages before Lambda function gets terminated flushAll(); // Trigger to flush all messages
     } catch (e) {
-      // Ensure the we flush all messages before Lambda function gets terminated await logger.flushAll(); // Trigger to flush all messages
+      // Ensure the we flush all messages before Lambda function gets terminated flushAll(); // Trigger to flush all messages

       // Call a callback with error
       callback(yourErrorObject);